li223/HypixelSharp/README.md

 Welcome to the waste of time that is the random things I do

 # How to set up
-You will need to get an API Key.
+Clone/Download this repo, then you will need to get an API Key.
 This is done by using the command `/api` in game

 # Example
 ```cs